cseblog/cseblog.github.io/_posts/2021-07-23-solving-the-mountain-bike-problem.md

 ```

-The graph also have two functions which implements **a recursive DFS** to get a longest path from one matrix point, the below function will travel from a Root node, return a longest path.
+The graph also has two functions that implement **a recursive DFS** to get the longest path from one matrix point, the below function will travel from a Root node, return the longest path.
 ```java
 public Path getLongestPathByNode(Node n)
 ```
-But our customer can skiing or biking from any mountain, so we shall try to get a longest path from all mountains.
-We assume there is a dump fat biker just want to bike from lowest mountain also.
+But our customers can be skiing or biking from any mountain, so we shall try to get the longest path from all mountains.
+We assume there is a dump fat biker who just wants to bike from the lowest mountain also.
 No choice, that is how the people are.
 ```java
 public Path getLongestPath()
 ```

-**Step 3:** You are noticing that I mention a lot of word "Path" in my blog, ahh yes we shall create a Path class, this class simply holds a list of node belongs to a path, and also provide a medthod to compare two paths.
+**Step 3:** You are noticing that I mention a lot of word "Path" in my blog, ahh yes we shall create a Path class, this class simply holds a list of node belongs to a path, and also provide a method to compare two paths.

 ```java
 package com.jajudev.mountainbike.model;